 8.3.2.
 Any classes scheduled to fall on a UK public holiday shall be postponed, and the Student shall not be required to attend classes on such days.

 8.3.3.
 In the event of any period of absence from the Programme, the Student shall not be permitted any extension to complete the Programme and shall not be eligible for any refund of Accommodation, Tuition or Other Fees for the period of absence.

 8.3.4.
 Any time off taken outside of the set Programme vacation breaks shall be noted as periods of absence.
 Should the Student require time off in extenuating circumstances, the Student shall submit a request in writing to the IPC.
 The IPC shall report any period of absence over ten expected points of contact to the University which will report this to the UK Home Office.

 8.4.1.
-The Student shall arrive at the IPC on the enrolment date detailed in the Offer Letter.
+The Student shall arrive at the IPC or start the Digital Progamme on the enrolment date detailed in the Offer Letter

 8.4.2.
-A Student must have a current passport and, in the case of Students from outside the European Union, a valid student visa as set out in the UK Home Office’s immigration policy to complete enrolment.
+A Student must have a current passport and, if studying in the UK, a valid student visa as set out in the UK Home Office’s immigration policy to complete enrolment.
 The IPC on behalf of the University will take a copy of the Student’s passport and visa at enrolment as part of the completion of the required enrolment procedures.

 8.4.3.
 Should the Student wish to delay arrival or postpone the enrolment date, the Student may make such a request to the IPC under clause 6, which shall be considered at the IPC’s discretion.

 8.4.4 Upon enrolment at the IPC, the Student shall also be enrolled and registered as a student at the University.

 8.5.1.
 Other than in extenuating circumstances, and at the absolute discretion of the IPC, the Student shall not have the right to change the Programme to another programme of study after having submitted his or her Acceptance Form.